Empowering journalists, Defending Press Freedom

 How the War in Ukraine Transformed Civic Action in Russia: Research by Novaya Gazeta Europe

 Despite intense repression and fear of reprisals, Russian civilians initiated nearly 40,000 protest actions from 2022 to early 2025.
-Most of these centered not on politics but on everyday issues like utilities, environmental protection, public transport, and education.
-Novaya Gazeta Europe's analysis reveals that while broad anti-war demonstrations have largely been suppressed, grassroots mobilization around practical concerns remains resilient.
+Most of these focused on everyday issues like utilities, environmental protection, public transport, and education rather than politics.
+Novaya Gazeta Europe's analysis reveals that while broad anti-war demonstrations have largely been suppressed, grassroots mobilisation around practical concerns remains resilient.

 27 June 2025novayagazeta.eu